doitintl/ferent/README.md

 # Ferent

-A Clojure library to calculate dependency metrics measurements on the model of [JDepend](https://github.com/clarkware/jdepend).
+A Clojure library to calculate dependency metrics   on the model of [JDepend](https://github.com/clarkware/jdepend).

-For each project, we calculate dependencies based on the count of service account in other projects that are granted a role in this project.
+For each project, we calculate coupling based on the count of service accounts in other projects that are granted a role in this project.
 The idea is that the other project "knows about" this project and is impacted if this project changes.